-Setting clocks back an hour for daylight savings time seems to be the official moment each year when the holiday season begins.
+Now that we’ve set our clocks back an hour for daylight savings time, the holiday season begins.
 Grocer coolers are filled to the top with turkeys and foil roasting pans have found their way to the end of every aisle.
-Candy canes and Christmas themed M&M’s are artfully placed at check-out counters and sweet-themed dessert posts have taken over Instagram.
+Candy canes and Christmas themed M&M’s have been artfully placed at check-out counters and sweet-themed dessert posts have taken over Instagram.

-As 2015 nears the end of it’s life-cycle, planning for fall and winter holidays is in full swing.
-Large family dinners, office cocktail parties, elegant soiree’s and casual gatherings all require a stunning dessert.
+As 2020 thankfully nears the end of it’s life-cycle, planning for fall and winter holidays is in full swing.
+Family dinners, office cocktail parties, elegant soiree’s and casual gatherings all require a stunning dessert.
 Set this little beauty next to the traditional pumpkin pie and watch it disappear.

 We are delighted to kick off our holiday recipe segments with chef Francois Payard’s ambrosial Apple Honey Cake recipe.